brunorijsman/dske-python/docs/protocol-guide.md

 Once again, we describe these steps in more detail below.

-In our example, all five hubs are involved in relaying the key shares between clients Carol and Conny.
+In the example scenario, all five hubs are involved in relaying the key shares between clients Carol and Conny.

+In our implementation, each hub node also runs in a separate process, listening on a separate HTTP port.

 ### Encryptors